-Our instructor grew up in the Midwest first shooting a Daisy 880 then graduating to hunting pheasants and rabbits.
+Our instructor grew up in the Midwest first shooting a Daisy 880 then graduating to hunting pheasants and rabbits and eventually deer.
 His first exposure to teaching firearm skills was in middle school 4-H when he gave a demonstration on Hunter Safety at both the local at state level.
 Since then, he has accumulated over 18 years of US federal law enforcement experience to include international policing assignments in four countries.
-He has also provided dignitary protection for several cabinet-level personnel and was a SWAT commander as well as a hostage negotiator during his tenure in southwest US.
-Prior to instructor duty at the Joint Law Enforcement Training Center, he was the range operations officer with an annual graduation of 55,000 firearms students sending 10.5 million rounds downrange.
+As a competitive shooter in DoD, he was awarded Top Gun in pistol and was the team captain which took Gold in pistol and bronze in rifle.
+His first concealed carry license was in the 90's in the mountain states and has provided dignitary protection for several senior executives to include congressional delegates.
+He was a SWAT commander as well as a hostage negotiator during his tenure in southwest US.
+Prior to instructor duty at the Joint Law Enforcement Training Center where he also designed courses for law enforcement, he was the range operations officer with an annual graduation of 55,000 firearms students sending 10.5 million rounds downrange.

 New to guns?
 Interested in firearms?
 Looking to purchase your first gun?
 On the fence and want to learn more?
 This is a 2-hour session that provides an overview of several types of guns and their function.
 Hunting, shooting sports, personal protection, home defense and concealed carry will all be covered with lots of time for questions and answers.
 No firing during this session but participants will have the opportunity to hold different firearms.